Hard to Be a God: Plot summary

-The prologue shows a scene from Anton's childhood (but real names of Arkanar people and locations pronounced allow to speculate that it is not childhood, but just a vacation in preparation to departure to the planet), in which he goes on an adventure with his friends Pashka (Paul) and Anka (Anna) and plays a game based on melodramatic recreations of events on the unnamed medieval planet.
-The children live in a futuristic utopia, and the teenagers feel drawn to adventure.
-While the children play they find an abandoned road with a road sign reading "Wrong way".
-Anton decides to go further and discovers remnants from World War II – a skeleton of a German gunner chained to his machine gun (or so he says to his friends).
+The prologue depicts a scene from before the main events of the novel, in which the protagonist Anton goes on an adventure with his friends Pashka (Paul) and Anka (Anna), and they engage in imaginative play that they are on an unnamed medieval planet.
+They find an abandoned road with a sign reading "Wrong Way".
+Anton decides to follow the road and returns to tell his friends that he found remnants from World War II – a skeleton of a German gunner chained to his machine gun.

-Later, Anton and Pashka grow up to be observers on the aforementioned planet, Anton in the Arkanar Kingdom and Pashka in the Irukan Duchy.
-Anton has taken the role of Don Rumata.
-He visits the Drunken Den, a meeting place for observers working in the Lands Beyond the Strait (Запроливье).
-He has the current task of investigating the disappearance of a famed scientist, Doctor Budach, who may have been kidnapped by Don Reba, the Prime Minister of Arkanar.
-Don Reba leads a campaign against all educated people in the kingdom, blaming them for all the calamities and misfortunes of the kingdom.
-Rumata feels alarmed, as the kingdom is changing into a fascist police state which would never have developed in equivalent medieval societies on Earth.
-Rumata has attempted to save the most talented poets, writers, doctors and scientists, smuggling them abroad into neighboring countries.
-However, Reba's régime murders or breaks most of his native friends.
+The main events of the novel take place on an unnamed medieval planet, with Anton and Pashka taking the roles of observers of its people.
+Anton adopts the name "Don Rumata" and is based in the Arkanar Kingdom and Pashka adopts the name "Don Gug" (or "Don Hug", depending on translation) in the Irukan Duchy.
+Rumata visits the Drunken Den, a meeting place for observers.
+He is investigating the disappearance of a famed scientist, Doctor Budach, who may have been kidnapped by Don Reba, the Prime Minister of Arkanar.
+Don Reba has been leading a campaign against all educated people in the kingdom, blaming them for all the calamities and misfortunes of the kingdom.
+Rumata feels alarmed, as the kingdom is changing into a fascist police state, which would not have happened in similar medieval societies on Earth.
+Rumata has been working to save the most talented poets, writers, doctors and scientists, smuggling them abroad into neighboring countries.

 Rumata tries to convince his colleagues that a more active intervention must take place.
-However, Don Goog (rendered in the 2014 English translation as Don Gug) (who had appeared earlier as Pashka) and Don Kondor (an elder and more experienced observer who's became a cult character for landing a helicopter behind a cottage, "having no time for scuffles on the road") feel that he has become too involved in native affairs and cannot see the historical perspective objectively.
-They remind him of the dangers of overly active meddling with the history of the planet.
-Not convinced, but left with no other choice, Rumata agrees to continue his work.
+However, Don Gug and Don Kondor (an elder and more experienced observer who often travels by helicopter) feel that he has become too involved in local affairs and cannot look at the situation with a broader historical perspective.
+Rumata agrees to continue his work.